marxin/texi2rst-generated/sphinx/gccint/source-tree-structure-and-build-system/the-gcc-subdirectory/subdirectories-of-gcc.rst

 :samp:`ginclude`
   System headers installed by GCC, mainly those required by the C standard of freestanding implementations.
-See :ref:`Headers Installed by GCC <headers>`, for details of when these and other headers are installed.
+See :ref:`headers`, for details of when these and other headers are installed.

 :samp:`po`